 At first I wanted to take photos of his delicious dishes to document them.
 But then I thought why not bring our two worlds together by attempting to illustrate what he cooks!
 And so the idea of this series was brought to life.

-From Waraq Enab (rolled grape vine leaves) to Turkish meat pies, this series will bring mouthwatering recipes that use fresh and organic ingredients, while avoiding canned foods at all costs.
+From Waraq Enab (rolled grape vine leaves) to Lahmacun (Turkish meat pies), this series will bring you mouthwatering recipes that use fresh and organic ingredients, while avoiding canned foods at all costs.

-To make these recipes, you’ll need fresh ingredients, or those you can find in your own pantry (like rice and Zaa’tar), with a sprinkle of curiosity and pinch of love.
+To make these recipes, you’ll need fresh ingredients, items you can find in your own pantry (like rice and Zaa’tar), and a sprinkle of curiosity and a pinch of love.

 About the Illustration Style

-It’s not really me to stick to one style and keep on repeating it over and over again.
+It’s not really my thing to stick to one style and keep on repeating it over and over again.
 So in broad terms, the illustration style I have in mind for this food stories series is a combination of botanically-rich art with a nod to the Mediterranean aesthetic.

 In our home, we use handmade ceramics from Tunisia, Morocco, and Jordan.
 We also like to spruce up our culinary experience with the addition of table-settings from Lebanon, Jordan and Syria.
-My illustrations will incorporate some of these Middle Eastern elements.
+That’s why, my illustrations will incorporate some of these Middle Eastern elements to give a cultural flavour to these authentic recipes and delicious food stories.
+My ultimate goal here is to try and illustrate a mood that will help you relate to the culture, in all its modern-time allure, as well as to the food.

 Food illustration by illustrator and artist Yaansoon